EoghanDelaney/pands-project/README.md

 ___csvtomd___ -

-Csvtomd is a small light weight open source package for converting CSV files into markdown tables format.
+Csvtomd is a small light-weight open source package for converting CSV files into markdown tables format.

 ___Mathplotlib___ -